Answers to Recently Asked Questions:

 - Limiting contact with others as much as possible, and not have any visitors

 - Asking for help if you need groceries or medication; deliveries can be left on the doorstep

 - Monitor yourself for 14 days for one or more symptoms of COVID-19

 - Go about your day but avoid crowded places and increase your personal space from others, whenever possible

 Should I be wearing a facemask?

 Yes.
-Staff and students are required to wear a facemask to enter the College and continue wearing it in common areas (hallways, stairs, lounge space), where posted and directed by the College (for example in labs and shops) and where physical distancing of at least six feet is not possible.
+Staff and students are required to wear a facemask to enter the College and continue wearing it in common areas (hallways, stairs, washrooms, food services, etc), and in classrooms, labs and shops and any other area as directed by the College.
 There are no exceptions to this.
-If you cannot wear a mask for health related reasons, a face shield is not a substitute.
+If you cannot wear a mask for health-related reasons, a face shield is not a substitute.
 We ask that you call the Health and Safety office to discuss further.
 Please call 519-972-2727 x4556 or firstname.lastname@example.org

 Where should I go for reliable COVID-19 information/updates?

 The following websites provide reliable, informative, and up-to-date details about COVID-19: